vertica/VerticaPy/CONTRIBUTING.md

   warnings.warn(warning_message, Warning)
 ```

-Remember: the columns_check() and vdf_columns_names() functions are essential for correctly formated input column names.
+Remember: the vDataFrame.are_namecols_in() and vDataFrame.format_colnames() functions are essential for correctly formated input column names.

 ```python
 # Displaying columns from the titanic dataset